aggarwalanushka07/sales-marketing-powerbi-dashboard/README.md

 - Monitor customer activity and order volume.
 - Prioritise products that drive the highest sales.

+**Key Improvement Areas**
+- Latin America is the lowest-performing region (78K) — worth investigating whether this is a market size issue or under-investment in sales/marketing there.
+- At 95.41% target achievement, the business is close but not consistently hitting target every month — reviewing which specific months fell short could reveal a seasonal pattern worth planning around.
+- Retail Partner is the lowest performing channel — worth assessing whether this reflects the channel's real potential or a lack of investment relative to Online Store and Wholesale.

 <hr>

 **2. Sales & Customer Analysis** *(with Interactive Demo)*